 In addition to meeting the programme outcomes above, students will be expected to use their placement experience to demonstrate competency of the key roles identified by the National Occupational Standards for Youth Work.
-These are generally categorised under six broad headings:
+These are generally categorised under sic broad headings:

-- A. Work with young people and others - B. Facilitate learning and development of young people through planning and implementing learning activities in youth work - C. Actively demonstrate commitment to inclusion, equity and young people's interests, health and wellbeing - D. Plan and implement strategy and youth work activities for young people - E. Develop, lead and manage self and others - F. Working with communities
+- A. Work with young people and others - B. Facilitate the personal, social and educational development of young people - C. Promote inclusion, equity and young people's interests and well-being - D. Develop youth work strategy and practice - E. Develop, lead and manage self and others - F. Working with communities